benedekrozemberczki/awesome-monte-carlo-tree-search-papers/README.md

   <img width="600" src="tree.png">
 </p>

-A curated list of gradient and adaptive boosting papers with implementations from the following conferences:
+A curated list of tree search papers with implementations from the following conferences:

 - Machine learning
    * [NeurIPS](https://nips.cc/)